Franz Dominic Grassi

 Franz Dominic Grassi (* 11 May 1801 in Leipzig; † 14 November 1880 Leipzig) was a merchant in Leipzig who was of Italian descent.
 As a result of his extensive heritage given to the city, numerous monuments and buildings were constructed.

 Life

-He was born as son of Franz Josef Grassi (merchant and financier) and his wife Rossi née?The family originate from Lucca in central Italy and immigrated to Leipzig.
+He was born as the son of Franz Josef Grassi (merchant and financier) and his wife, Rossi née?
+The family originated from Lucca in central Italy and immigrated to Leipzig.
 After his commercial training and numerous trips abroad, he founded his own trading firm for Russian products, indigo dye and tropical fruits in Leipzig.
 After the death of his father in 1847, he operated mostly in the speculation and exchange business.
 After the death of his mother in 1854, he retired completely from active commercial life.

-Grassi remained a unmarried all his life.
-He was a theater and horse lover, and therefore one of the founders of the Leipzig racing club.
+Grassi remained unmarried all his life.
+He was a theatre and horse lover, and therefore one of the founders of the Leipzig racing club.
 He also supported Leipzig citizens, who were in emergency situations.
-Grassi wad also popularly called "The Wood Sucker" because of his habit of chewing on a toothpick.
+Grassi was also popularly called "The Wood Sucker" because of his habit of chewing on a toothpick.